zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 1. Return to the **API Management** service and  select the **APIs** blade.

-2. Select **Function app** to begin importing your Policy Docs api into APIM.
+2. Select **Function app** to begin importing your Policy Docs API into APIM.

   ![APIs blade open and Function App selected](media/image215.png "Import Function APP into API Management")